brad-ross/jfl/README.md

 Currently, the build scripts included in `./build` are only Bash.
 As a result, you will have to build the source using [Mono](http://www.mono-project.com) on a Linux-based operating system if you want the build process to automatically generate the parser and create a zip containing all of the required `.dll`s.

-Both the `.sln` and `.csproj` files are included in the source, which should allow you to use Monodevelop (or Xamarin Studio) to build automatically if you prefer an IDE.
+Both the `.sln` and `.csproj` files are included in the source, which should allow you to use [Monodevelop](http://monodevelop.com/) to build automatically if you prefer an IDE.

 #### Limitations

 As of the original release, the C# library does not support escaped properties (see above) or numbers in key names due to some strange issues with the [ANTLR](http://www.antlr.org/) parser generator.
 Hopefully it will be fixed in a future version of JFL.

 In addition, this library suffers from performance issues when filtering large JSON inputs.
 This dip is due to how the filtering algorithm is structured.
-In the future, a new version may be built to run much faster, but for now, wait for other libraries if you want to filter JSON larger than 200 lines.
+In the future, a new version may be built to run much faster, but for now, wait for other libraries if you want to filter large JSON.

 ### Conclusion